 To appreciate the ambiguous relations between the Mazrui and the Swahili Muslims' federation, we need to recall the establishment of the post of Chief Kadhi (see chapter three); the postcolonial provincial administrative changes that affected the position of the liwali in relation to waqfs; and how the liwali's replacement in the Waqf Commission shaped future development not only in the Islamic judiciary, but also the appointment of Commissioners (see chapter four).
-Significant also are the considerations that informed the appointment of the occupier of the position of the Chief Kadhi during the colonial and postcolonial periods, precipitating endless negotiations between ^culama from Lamu and Mombasa (miji) on the one side, and between the Mazrui and Swahili Muslim federation (wamiji) of the Mombasa locale on the other.
+Significant also are the considerations that informed the appointment of the occupier of the position of the Chief Kadhi during the colonial and postcolonial periods, precipitating endless negotiations between culama from Lamu and Mombasa (miji) on the one side, and between the Mazrui and Swahili Muslim federation (wamiji) of the Mombasa locale on the other.
 One does not need to look far to realize how umiji-wamiji socio-political dynamics were nurtured under the supervision of the state.
 The list of occupants of the position of the Chief Kadhi, who incidentally have an upper hand in the appointment of Waqf Commissioners, would readily corroborate this viewpoint.
-As appointment to this office oscillated between ^culama from Lamu and Mombasa, the Mazrui were preferred every time the appointments were made from Mombasa despite lament by other Muslim groups including the Swahili confederation, thereby cementing socio-political animosity between the latter and the former.30 microcosm.
+As appointment to this office oscillated between culama from Lamu and Mombasa, the Mazrui were preferred every time the appointments were made from Mombasa despite lament by other Muslim groups including the Swahili confederation, thereby cementing socio-political animosity between the latter and the former.

+Since the WCK Act does not qualify the selection of Commissioners, it is argued that appointments were undertaken in consideration of socio-political and economic interests of the various ethnic and religious groups within the former Protectorate as evidenced in Mombasa as a microcosm.
 Consecration behaviors captured in a cross section of the waqf deeds as shown in Table 2 appropriately suggest that historical negotiations were imbibed by endowers and accounted for the choice of beneficiaries along socio-ethnic affiliations.
 This is because shurut al-waqif forms one of the canons of waqf in Islam and its disregard is only an exception but not a rule.
-When an endower, therefore, stipulates in the waqf charter that primary or residual usufruct of his consecration shall "pass over to poor beggars of the Naserpuria Memon community of Mombasa;"31 or "to el-Mandhry masjid in Mombasa;"32 or to "the poor of the Arab and Swahili communities of Mombasa,"33 the mutawalli has to effect this to the latter not only in fulfillment of the aspirations of the endower but also in perpetuation of the umiji-wamiji dynamics.34
+When an endower, therefore, stipulates in the waqf charter that primary or residual usufruct of his consecration shall "pass over to poor beggars of the Naserpuria Memon community of Mombasa;" or "to el-Mandhry masjid in Mombasa;" or to "the poor of the Arab and Swahili communities of Mombasa," the mutawalli has to effect this to the latter not only in fulfillment of the aspirations of the endower but also in perpetuation of the umiji-wamiji dynamics.